 New Haven/Leon SCP supports education and sustainable development in Nicaragua and New Haven.
 We are working with community leaders in Goyena Nicaragua to create a sustainable, self sufficient community.
 In New Haven, our New Haven Climate Movement advocates and educates to reduce climate changing greenhouse gases.
 Visit its web site.

-URI is fortunate to be both part of the Yale School of Forestry & Environmental Studies and a separate nonprofit, as this uniquely positions our organization to serve as a remarkable bridge.
-URI fosters community-based land stewardship, promotes environmental education, and advances the practice of urban forestry.
+URI empowers and supports communities in the restoration, stewardship and enjoyment of the urban forest and nature in New Haven.
 URI's Community Greenspace program works with 50 New Haven community groups to replant, restore, and reclaim the urban environment.
-Through GreenSkills Yale students train and mentor high school students and individuals with a history that includes incarceration by planting trees for hundreds of New Haven residents each year.
+URI's GreenSkills program trains and mentors high school students and individuals with a history that includes incarceration by planting trees for hundreds of New Haven residents each year.
 Visit its web site.